Foster Care & Adoption Agency

 Home-Based Family Care is provided to children between the ages of birth through 21 years of age, who have been removed from their homes due to trauma, abuse, neglect and/or delinquency.
 The goal of this program is to resolve the identified problems which children/youth bring with them into the setting.
 Once referred to the program, these children are placed in agency certified resource homes where they receive the love and guidance of a caring and committed resource family, as well as treatment services provided by Master's-level social work staff.
 The type of core services and supports and the frequency of treatment services for children are determined by the Child and Family Team.
 There are four levels of care and the social services and supports differ for each level.
 Resource parents are provided training and supports by their social worker and foster family agency staff.

-Treatment Foster Care (TFC), formerly Intensive Treatment Foster Care, allows for only one child to be placed in the foster home where extensive support services for the child are provided.
+Intensive Services Foster Care (ISFC), formerly Intensive Treatment Foster Care (ITFC), allows for only two children to be placed in the foster home where extensive support services for the child are provided.
 Children who might otherwise be placed in a residential setting are able to reside in a family setting.
 Families are provided additional, intensive training for this program, and support counselors come to the home up to twenty hours per week to mentor and assist the families as they care for children with complex emotional and behavioral issues.
 Other professional services are provided as needed.
-Families receive a higher support payment for working with children in the TFC program.
-The type of core services and supports and the frequency of treatment services for children are determined by the Child and Family Team.
+Families receive a higher support payment for working with children in the ISFC program.
+The type of core services and supports and the frequency of services for children are determined by the Child and Family Team.

 Mental Health Services